In 2021, tuition for full-time students at Rosemont College was $19,500 a year.

 Choose one of the options below to find out more about about Rosemont College:

-Join the conversation about about Rosemont College in the College Confidential forums
+Connect with other students, parents, and admissions professionals to learn more about about Rosemont College in the College Confidential forums